 - Revising its business model.
 Transforming Blockbuster’s brick and mortar operations to digital services required a drastic change to its current operating model.
 The technology change would mean a substantial cut in its revenues.
 Something the company was not ready to do.

 - Losing the opportunity when it had the chance to do so.
 If Blockbuster had taken the offer from Netflix, it would have taken the lead in streaming movies and in turn earned revenues in the billions.
 Instead, they stuck to their old business strategy.

 - Ignoring what the customers really wanted.
 Blockbuster didn’t listen to their customer feedback about their pricing scheme or revenue model.
 The market was changing right before them.
-Real, honest customer sentiment is really difficult to gauge.
-Even if customers have no gripes about with their actual product, they preferred not to engage with them because of their refusal to listen to them.
+Real and honest customer sentiment is really difficult to gauge.
+Even if customers have no gripes with their actual product, they preferred not to engage with them because of their refusal to listen to them.

 An afterthought to its fiasco: Blockbuster had an opportunity to use its huge database of customers’ profiles to understand the market.
-Its recorded data of all the titles that were rented, what were their preferred and their buying habits could have given them an incredible treasure trove of data on improving their business.
+The recorded data of all the titles that were rented, identifying their preferences and buying habits by customer group could have given them an incredible treasure trove of data on improving their pricing and business model.
 But they did not have the foresight or skill to use it to their advantage back then.

 - Traditional businesses should adapt to transform into the digital world.
 Brand strength and past successes aren’t enough to compete in the future, especially in this fast-paced technological world.

 - Choosing the wrong revenue model – no matter how much incremental EBIT it generates in the short term – will end up accelerating a bad business model to the finish line.